Cladoniaceae: Habitat and distribution

 The glacial history of the region has played a crucial role in shaping the current distribution of Cladoniaceae.
 During the Pleistocene, most species likely survived in areas south of the Cordilleran ice sheet, with some persisting in nunataks, arctic regions, or small coastal refugia.
 This glacial legacy is still evident in the family's current distribution patterns.
 Cladoniaceae show a preference for specific habitats, with greater floristic and chemical diversity observed in humid areas and lower forested elevations compared to arid regions and alpine zones.
 This suggests that many species in the family are adapted to environments with relatively short periods of desiccation.
-The post-glacial period has seen significant changes in the distribution of Cladoniaceae.
+The post-glacial period has seen major changes in the distribution of Cladoniaceae.
 Many species that likely existed in Washington, Oregon, and California during the Pleistocene are now absent from these areas.
 This change is thought to be a result of climate shifts since deglaciation, particularly an increase in summer moisture deficits.
 While most Cladoniaceae species have reached a stable distribution, some are still in flux.
 Species like Cladina stellaris and C. trassii appear to be continuing their southward expansion from northern glacial refugia.

+Biogeographic analyses published in 2026 suggested that the present distribution of Cladonia was shaped by a mixture of land-based dispersal and long-distance movement.
+The study found support for exchanges between the Palearctic and Nearctic regions through Beringian connections, movement from the Palearctic into Oceania by Miocene stepping-stone routes, and transoceanic dispersal between South America, Africa, and Australasia.
+The authors did not recover strong support for an ancient Gondwanan origin of Cladonia; instead, the Palearctic, especially eastern Asia, received somewhat better support as an ancestral area, though with considerable uncertainty.